 • Labour Practices and Human Rights

-• Diversity, Equity, Inclusion
+• Diversity, Equity, and Inclusion

 • Community Engagement, Development and Investment